Skip to main content

 Does it cost money?

-No. Renewing can happen automatically at no cost to you.
+No. You can simply renew your existing mortgage at no cost to you.

 Yes.
 You may have to pay at least some of the legal and administrative costs of creating a new mortgage.
 Is it worth it?
 Learn more about when it makes sense to refinance